China stocks tumble, Aussie capex crumble, oil supported

-Chinese stock tumble as PBOC withdraws liquidity Shanghai Composite index closed down 6.5%, positing its biggest daily fall since January 19.
+Chinese stocks tumble as PBOC withdraws liquidity Shanghai Composite index closed down 6.5%, positing its biggest daily fall since January 19.
 The index closed at […]

-Chinese stock tumble as PBOC withdraws liquidity Shanghai Composite index closed down 6.5%, positing its biggest daily fall since January 19.
+Chinese stocks tumble as PBOC withdraws liquidity Shanghai Composite index closed down 6.5%, positing its biggest daily fall since January 19.
 The index closed at […]

 Shanghai Composite index closed down 6.5%, positing its biggest daily fall since January 19.
 The index closed at 4,620, up 42.8% year-to-date.
 The stock selloff emerged after the People’s Bank of China PBOC drained tens of billions in yuan liquidity to address a flood of funds in the financial.
 The PBOC’s drainage operations were carried out by selling more than 100 billion yuan in repurchase agreements.